-For more information about applying for a VAPG, take a look at the Farmers’ Guide to Applying for VAPG Funding from the National Sustainable Agriculture Coaliton.
+For more information about applying for a VAPG, take a look at the Farmers’ Guide to Applying for VAPG Funding from the National Sustainable Agriculture Coalition.

 - purchase of inventory and supplies

-- Independent Producers (either individuals or business entities) – i.e. farmers, ranchers, foresters, andfishermen – who will produce a majority of the commodities to which value will be added & who will retain ownership of the commodities throughout the value-added process.
+- Independent producers (either individuals or business entities) – i.e. farmers, ranchers, foresters, and fishermen – who will produce a majority of the commodities to which value will be added and who will retain ownership of the commodities throughout the value-added process.
 (An informal group of independent producers – a “steering committee” – may also apply under this category, but if selected for funding, the group must form a legal, business entity structure before the award can be made.)

-- “Beginning Farmers or Ranchers” are Independent Producers who have been farming for less than 10 years.
+- “Beginning Farmers or Ranchers” who are independent producers who have been farming for less than 10 years.
 They may have access to 10% of VAPG funds with Socially Disadvantaged Farmers or Ranchers.

-- “Socially Disadvantaged Farmers or Ranchers” are Independent Producers where the primary person is either a minority or women.
+- “Socially Disadvantaged Farmers or Ranchers” who are independent producers where the primary person is either a minority or a woman.
 They may have access to 10% of VAPG funds with Beginning Farmers or Ranchers.

-- Agricultural Producer Groups – representing and controlled by Independent Producers (10 percent set-aside for socially disadvantaged and for new producers from 2008 Farm Bill)
+- Agricultural Producer Groups that are represented and controlled by independent producers (10 percent set-aside for socially disadvantaged and for new producers from the 2008 Farm Bill).

-- Majority-Controlled Producer-Based Business Ventures – legal business entity that is majority-owned and controlled by Independent Producers.
-(Note: Such applicants cumulatively may not receive more than 10% of VAPG funds.)
+- Majority-Controlled Producer-Based Business Ventures that are legal business entities that are majority-owned and controlled by independent producers.
+(Note that such applicants cumulatively may not receive more than 10% of VAPG funds.)

-- Mid-Tier Value Chains – local and regional supply networks that link farmers and ranchers with businesses and cooperatives that market value-added agricultural products.
-(10 percent set-aside for this area from 2008 Farm Bill)
+- Mid-Tier Value Chains which are locally and regionally supplied networks that link farmers and ranchers with businesses and cooperatives that market value-added agricultural products.
+(10 percent set-aside for this area from the 2008 Farm Bill.)

-A “value-added” activity must increase the value realized by a producer for their agricultural commodity by BOTH expanding the customer base AND generating a greater return to the producer – using any of the followng five methods:
+A “value-added” activity must increase the value realized by a producer for their agricultural commodity by BOTH expanding the customer base AND generating a greater return to the producer by using any of the following five methods:

-- Commodity processing – i.e., processing that changes the commodity’s physical state (e.g., wheat flour, fruit jam, diced tomatoes, biodiesel, ethanol, fish fillets, wool rugs)
+- Commodity processing – processing that changes the commodity’s physical state (e.g., wheat flour, fruit jam, diced tomatoes, biodiesel, ethanol, fish fillets, wool rugs).

-- Commodity segregation – i.e., physically separating the commodity from other similar commodities during both production & marketing (more than simple sorting by grade).
-Includes traceability & identity-preserved systems (e.g., GMO-free commodities; varietal purity).
+- Commodity segregation – physically separating the commodity from other similar commodities during both production and marketing (more than simple sorting by grade).
+Includes traceability and identity-preserved systems (e.g., GMO-free commodities and varietal purity).

 - Renewable energy – on-farm production of renewable energy either through the conversion of agricultural commodities or their byproducts into energy (e.g., biomass, anaerobic digesters).
-Wind, solar, geothermal, & hydroprojects are not eligible.
+Wind, solar, geothermal, and hydroprojects are not eligible.

-- Locally-produced food – produced & marketed either within 400 miles or within the same state (e.g., locally-grown)
+- Locally-produced food – food that is produced and marketed either within 400 miles or within the same state (e.g., locally-grown food).

 Location: VAPG projects do not need to be located in a “rural” area.